kwalczak80/melting-gerry/README.md

 - **Implementation**

-    *The user did not guess the word.*
+  - _The user did not guess the word_

-    When the game is over, and the word is not guessed by the user, the word will be revealed and displayed on a new screen.
+    - When the game is over, and the word is not guessed by the user, the word will be revealed and displayed on a new screen.

-    *The user did guess the word.*
+  - _The user did guess the word_

-    When the game is over and the word is guessed by the user, the word will be displayed on a new screen with a congratulations message.
+    - When the game is over and the word is guessed by the user, the word will be displayed on a new screen with a congratulations message.

 - **Testing**